Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 Once the required dependencies are deployed, there is one more step left to get as many module pipelines running as possible.

 Several module parameters reference resources with unique values.
-For example, if a module references a Key Vault key, its version identifier will only be available once the dependencies pipeline executed once.
+For example, if a module references a Key Vault key, its version identifier will only be available once the dependencies pipeline ran once.

 For this reason, make sure to update the references in the following modules once the dependencies pipeline concluded: